 - Cycles, motorbikes and scooters may park in designated parking spaces or in open spaces adjacent to parking spaces so long as they do not interfere with vehicular or pedestrian traffic.

-- No vehicle may be parked in a handicapped zone unless the vehicle displays a valid state of Washington disabled permit in addition to a college-parking permit.
+- No vehicle may be parked in a handicapped space unless the vehicle displays a valid Washington State placard or license plate.

 - The on-campus speed limit is 10 miles per hour.